Covid-19: US Vice President-elect Kamala Harris gets Moderna vaccine; India logs 20,549 new cases

 8.57 am: United States reports its first case of the new mutant strain of the coronavirus, after a man in Colorado who has no travel history, tested positive, reports AP.
 The Colorado State Laboratory confirmed the virus variant, and the Centers for Disease Control and Prevention was notified.

-8.56 am: Singapore becomes the first Asian country to start vaccinating healthcare workers against Covid-19 with Pfizer-BioNTech vaccine, reports PTI.
+8.56 am: Singapore becomes the first Asian country to start vaccinating healthcare workers against Covid-19 with the Pfizer-BioNTech vaccine, reports PTI.

 8.54 am: A total of 20 people in India have tested positive for the more contagious and genetically distinct variant of the coronavirus that was first discovered in Britain, say multiple reports.
 The tally was based on the results of genome sequencing of positive samples released by the Indian Sars-CoV-2 Genomics Consortium (Insacog) labs, according to the Hindustan Times.